antick/antick/README.md

 ## Hi there 👋

 I work with Node JS, Laravel, Vue JS and React JS.
 I also build some stuff in my free time to fulfil my needs.
 I am planning to open source some of my ideas this year.
 I love to write (in private).
-I have gignatic notes in my notion.
-I do enjoy playing Skyrim sometimes.
+I have gigantic collection of notes in my notion.

 ✨ I'm currently working on a MERN boilerplate.

 😍 I'm currently learning [In-Depth Laravel](http://indepthlaravel.com)

+🎮 I enjoy playing Skyrim.

 🐤 Ask me about anything on [Twitter](https://twitter.com/PankajSanam)